PascalJPan/PerturbSeqShiny/README.md

 ---

 ## 🖼️ Screenshots
+Here are some examplatory screenshots of the application.
+In total the application encompases roughly 50 individual plots and tables rendered depending on selected Transcription factors and user parameters.

 ### Differential Expression (Human vs. Cynomolgus)
 ![Volcano plots showing differential expression in human and cynomolgus iPSCs](docs/screenshots/volcano_de_human_cyno.png)